argonautproject/data-query/pages/_includes/argo-diagnosticreport-summary.md

 1. A date and time in `DiagnosticReport.effectiveDateTime` or `DiagnosticReport.effectivePeriod`
 1. A date and time in `DiagnosticReport.issued`
 1. A practitioner or organization in `DiagnosticReport.performer`

+Each DiagnosticReport *SHOULD* have:

-1. One or more `DiagnosticReport.result` and/or one or more `DiagnosticReport.presentedForm`
+1. One or more `DiagnosticReport.result` and/or `DiagnosticReport.image` and/or `DiagnosticReport.presentedForm`

 [DiagnosticReportStatus]: http://hl7.org/fhir/ValueSet-diagnostic-report-status.html